Brainerd International Raceway – Brainerd

 What’s the circuit like?

-The Formula 1 version uses a vast section of the original Donnybrooke layout, up to Turn 8, except for the newly created first chicane, which improves safety while delivering wheel-to-wheel action.
+The Formula 1 version uses two thirds of the original Donnybrooke layout, up to Turn 8, except for the newly created first chicane, which improves safety while providing an overtaking spot at the end of the main straight.

-Three new hard braking curves lead to the final bit that may remind of the Mexico City circuit.
+Three new hard braking curves lead to the final bit that may remind of the Mexico City circuit, with a slightly banked final corner.

 Where is it located?